 Employee & stakeholders training

 Effective awareness starts with a comprehensive training program.
 All employees should have induction and refresher courses to ensure they are aware of the risk associated with their work environment and that includes COVID-19 even though it has been all over the news in the past months.
 As an employer, you are required to provide written instructions to your employee so that they can check for themselves if they are unsure of the task and the new normal.
 There are online courses available which is a cost effective and safe way of delivering training and can be referred to in the future if an employee needs a refresher on workplace safety.
 By offering the correct training you are protecting the entire workforce.

 Labels, Signs and Equipment

 Social distancing has become an important protocol but however many people are told to stay at least 2 metres apart we still regularly see people crowding close to each other even when they have space to follow the 2 metres guidance.
 Using labels and signs is an inexpensive way to quickly communicate this important information and alert employees of hazards and also instruct them to take action such as maintaining the 2 metres social distance gap and as such help them refrain from inbuilt behaviours that can cause risk to themselves and other employees.
-You can check out our range of social distancing equipment here.

 Keep an open dialogue with staff